-First Phase - Petition for Judicial Review

-Unless otherwise resolved on the briefing outlined above in Section II, the DH Flamingo Plaintiffs, Serenity Wellness Plaintiffs, ETW Plaintiffs, Nevada Wellness Center, LLC, MM Development Company, Inc., Livfree Wellness LLC and Compassionate Team of Las Vegas, LLC and any other Plaintiffs with such claims will present their affirmative claims related to their claims for Petition for Judicial Review.

-13a)The Plaintiffs will have one (1) day to present oral arguments based14upon the administrative record, unless good cause is shown to extend the15time.

-16 b) The administrative record shall be filed by the DOT and include, with appropriate redactions, if necessary, of all records related to the applications and DOT's granting or denial of applications.

-The DOT and Defendants will present their defenses and affirmative claims, if any, related to the Plaintiffs' claims for petition for judicial review.

-a) The DOT and Defendants will have one (1) day to present arguments based on the administrative record against the petitions for judicial review, unless good cause is shown to extend the time.

-a) The Plaintiffs will have one day (1) to present oral arguments based on the administrative record in rebuttal on its claims for judicial
+- First Phase Petition for Judicial Review A. - 1.
+Unless otherwise resolved on the briefing outlined above in Section II, the DH Flamingo Plaintiffs, Serenity Wellness Plaintiffs, ETW Plaintiffs, Nevada Wellness Center, LLC, MM Development Company, Inc., Livfree Wellness LLC and Compassionate Team of Las Vegas, LLC and any other Plaintiffs with such claims will present their affirmative claims related to their claims for Petition for Judicial Review. - The Plaintiffs will have one (1) day to present oral arguments based a) upon the administrative record, unless good cause is shown to extend the time. - The administrative record shall be filed by the DOT and include, with b) appropriate redactions, if necessary, of all records related to the applications and DOT's granting or denial of applications. - 2.
+The DOT and Defendants will present their defenses and affirmative claims, if any, related to the Plaintiffs' claims for petition for judicial review. - The DOT and Defendants will have one (1) day to present arguments a) based on the administrative record against the petitions for judicial review, unless good cause is shown to extend the time. - 3.
+The Plaintiffs will present their rebuttal on their affirmative claims. - The Plaintiffs will have one day (1) to present oral arguments based a) on the administrative record in rebuttal on its claims for judicial review, unless good cause is shown to extend the time.

-The Plaintiffs will present their rebuttal on their affirmative claims.

-$|^{2}$ This phase will follow the presentation of Phase 2.
+&lt;sup>2 This phase will follow the presentation of Phase 2.

-1 review, unless good cause is shown to extend the time.
-2 4.
-The Court will deliberate, review the evidence, and render a decision on the 3 claims raised in the First Phase.
-4 B. Second Phase - Legality of the 2018 recreational marijuana application process 5 (claims for Equal Protection, Due Process, Declaratory Relief, Intentional Interference with 6 Prospective Economic Advantage, Intentional Interference with Contractual Relations, and 7 Permanent Injunction) 8 1.
-The Serenity Wellness Plaintiffs, ETW Plaintiffs, Nevada Wellness Center, 9 LLC, Qualcan, LLC and Compassionate Team of Las Vegas, LLC and any other Plaintiffs with such 10 claims will present their affirmative claims related to legality of 2018 recreational marijuana 11 application process, including their claims for equal protection, due process, declaratory relief, and 12 permanent injunction.
-13 a) The Plaintiffs will have four (4) weeks to present testimony and 14 evidence on their affirmative claims, unless good cause is shown to 15 extend the time.
-16 2.
-The DOT and Defendants will present their defenses and affirmative claims, 17 if any, related to the claims by the plaintiffs.
-18 a) The DOT and Defendants will have four (4) weeks to present 19 testimony and evidence their defenses and affirmative claims, if any, unless 20 good cause is shown to extend the time.
-21 3.
-The Plaintiffs will present their rebuttal on their affirmative claims.
-22 a) The Plaintiffs will have one (1) week to present testimony and 23 evidence in rebuttal on its affirmative claims, unless good cause is 24 shown to extend the time.
-25 4.
-The Court will deliberate, review the evidence, and render a decision on the 26 This phase will begin on July 13, 2020.
-27 Given the modification to the trial week, the Court has adjusted the time permitted to accommodate use of the offsite 28 facility.
+- 4. The Court will deliberate, review the evidence, and render a decision on the claims raised in the First Phase. - B. Second Phase Legality of the 2018 recreational marijuana application process (claims for Equal Protection, Due Process, Declaratory Relief, Intentional Interference with Prospective Economic Advantage, Intentional Interference with Contractual Relations, and Permanent Injunction) - 1.
+The Serenity Wellness Plaintiffs, ETW Plaintiffs, Nevada Wellness Center, LLC, Qualcan, LLC and Compassionate Team of Las Vegas, LLC and any other Plaintiffs with such claims will present their affirmative claims related to legality of 2018 recreational marijuana application process, including their claims for equal protection, due process, declaratory relief, and permanent injunction. - a) The Plaintiffs will have four (4) weeks to present testimony and evidence on their affirmative claims, unless good cause is shown to extend the time. - 2.
+The DOT and Defendants will present their defenses and affirmative claims, if any, related to the claims by the plaintiffs. - a) The DOT and Defendants will have four (4) weeks to present testimony and evidence their defenses and affirmative claims, if any, unless good cause is shown to extend the time. - 3.
+The Plaintiffs will present their rebuttal on their affirmative claims. - a) The Plaintiffs will have one (1) week to present testimony and evidence in rebuttal on its affirmative claims, unless good cause is shown to extend the time. - 4.
+The Court will deliberate, review the evidence, and render a decision on the claims raised in the Second Phase.